Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.md

 * mysql sharding middle ware
 * memory pool
 * a DHT implementation
 * which consumes more memory?
-100 string or hash set with 100 value?
+100 string or hash set with 100 value?(I mean in Redis)
 * add a customized redis command
 * get knowledge of disruptor
 * lsm tree implementation